PeterVantomme/pdf_processor/README.md

 **All URI's besides register, token, refresh and docs require an authorization header with Bearer {token}**

 ## Changelog:
+02/06/2022
+- Changed dockerfile and docker-compose to put Nginx and API in same container.

 01/06/2022
-- Added swagger
+- Added swagger.
-- Updated Exceptions to be more descriptive
+- Updated Exceptions to be more descriptive.
-- Updated Insomnia documentation
+- Updated Insomnia documentation.

 25/05/2022
-- Simplified Akte Extractor
+- Simplified Akte Extractor.
 - Added OCR-module that returns scanned-documents as documents with selectable text.

 23/05/2022
-- Fixed memoryleak in QR-segment
+- Fixed memoryleak in QR-segment.
 - Added manual and notebooks.

 19/05/2022: